Location: Oak Park, Illinois

 Other information:

-•Ability to act independently as necessary in analyzing, reconciling, and updating billing and work as part of a team.
+•Ability to work independently with minimal direction and to work as part of a team.

 Responsibilities: